thomasSve/CarND-TrafficSignsClassifier-P2/writeup.md

 The CNN model I have chosen to build, is a simple LeNet architecture with an added dropout layer before the last fully connected layers.
 Dropout is a technique used to improve over-fit models.
 And as I wanted to run a good amount of epochs on the training set, I wanted to have a dropout layer to avoid the model to overfit on the training set.

-In summary the model has the following layers:
+In the end I ended up with a model with the following layers:

 | Layer # | Type | Input | Output | Activation